SunnysideAaron/wetesa-0/docs/Decision Records/Architecture/ADR-017 API Standard.md

 - Avoid requiring resource URIs more complex than collection/item/collection

 TODO subcollections, totalCount, created, and modified (date) in response.
-This is all waiting on other code I may or may not include in initial example.
+This is all waiting on other code I may or may not include in this example.

 TODO field selection